jordans1882/julia/README.windows.md

 3. `make`
 4. `make win-extras` (Necessary before running `make binary-dist`p)
 5. `make binary-dist`
-6. move the julia-* directory / zip file to the target machine
+6. move the julia-*.exe installer to the target machine

 If you are building for 64-bit windows, the steps are essentially the same.
 Just replace i686 in XC_HOST with x86_64. (note: on Mac, wine only runs in 32-bit mode)